 Gifted children often set very high standards for themselves and get frustrated when they can’t meet them.
 This can sometimes result in tantrums and other difficult behaviour.

 It’s great for your child to work towards high standards.
-But your child needs to understand that she can’t have high standards for everything.
-It’s OK to make mistakes.
-You can talk with your child about how mistakes help us learn what to do differently next time.
+But your child needs to understand that they can’t have high standards for everything.
+It’s OK to make mistakes because mistakes help us learn what to do differently next time.
 Self-compassion is all about treating yourself kindly when things don’t go well.
 You can read more about self-compassion for children and self-compassion for teenagers.

-When gifted and talented children need more learning opportunities outside home, they might:
+When gifted and talented children aren’t given enough opportunities to learn outside home, they might:

 - not engage with activities or other children at child care or school

-Next, talk with your child’s educators about your child’s worries, behaviour or learning needs.
-If you can work with your child’s educators to support your child’s needs, these difficulties will probably go away.
+Next, talk with your child’s teachers and educators about your child’s worries, behaviour or learning needs.
+If you can work with your child’s educators to support your child’s needs, your child will probably be more interested in their learning.